Open Accessibility Menu

 Complaints that cannot be resolved by direct negotiation with the school in accordance with its written grievance process may be filed with the State Council of Higher Education for Virginia (SCHEV), 101 N. 14th Street, 9th Floor, James Monroe Building, Richmond, VA 23219.
 All student complaints must be submitted in writing.

-No student will be subject to unfair actions as a result of initiating a complaint proceeding to program faculty, the JRCERT, SCHEV, or the SAA.
+No student will be subject to unfair actions as a result of initiating a complaint proceeding to program faculty, the JRCERT or SCHEV.

 Back to the top